 2025 State Legislative Priorities

 Working-class people should not have to take on debt and purchase a car to simply access their daily needs and efficiently move around their communities.
 We cannot continue to perpetuate infrastructure that sacrifices the health of many for the convenience of the privileged.
-Now is the time for Minnesota legislators to deliver on campaign promises and pass legislation that advances a people-first transportation system that prioritizes climate, racial, and economic justice.
+Let’s ask our representatives to pass legislation that advances a people-first transportation system that prioritizes climate, racial, and economic justice.

 Highway Justice Bill